Kucoin/kucoin-api-docs/source/localizable/index.html.md

 Request via this endpoint to get the settled lend orders .
 Items are paginated and sorted to show the latest first.
 See the Pagination section for retrieving additional entries after the first page.
 The max pageSize is 100.

-The settled lend orders include orders fully repaid in advance, orders fully repaid on maturity date, orders not fully repaid but is fully replenished by insurance funds on maturity date, and orders not fully repaid and are partially replenished by insurance funds on maturity date.
+The settled lend orders include orders repaid fully or partially before or at the maturity time.

 ### HTTP REQUEST